 The drug injury lawyers at Rutter Mills help victims hold negligent drug makers and distributors accountable for the harm they cause to those they are supposed to help.
-Individuals who have been harmed by dangerous Valsartan side effects may be entitled to compensation for the physical, financial, and emotional injuries they have sustained.
+Individuals who dangerous Valsartan side effects have harmed may be entitled to compensation for the physical, financial, and emotional injuries they have sustained.

 Effects of Valsartan contamination

-NDMA is a byproduct of industrial manufacturing and applications and is known to cause cancer.
+NDMA is a byproduct of industrial manufacturing and applications known to cause cancer.
 It has been used in laboratories to cause cancer in rats for research purposes.
 Even short-term exposure to NDMA can cause health problems, including liver damage.
-When the exposure is long-term, more serious organ damage or cancer can occur.
+When the exposure is long-term, more severe organ damage or cancer can occur.

 Valsartan Liver Damage

-It is believed that Valsartan’s carcinogenic contaminants like NDMA are rapidly absorbed in the upper portion of the small intestine.
+Valsartan’s carcinogenic contaminants like NDMA, are believed to be rapidly absorbed in the upper portion of the small intestine.
 The portal blood supply transports it to the liver, which can only metabolize minimal quantities of NDMA.
 This direct interaction with the liver makes it the organ most likely to be damaged by the carcinogen.

 Those who ingest contaminated batches of Valsartan may suffer from the effects of liver fibrosis or scarring, liver tumors, or more severe damage.